Did gas, homeless people and sick kids kill California’s water bond?

 As of Thursday’s tally, 54 percent of voters had rejected the $8.9 billion Proposition 3 that promised funds to help repair Oroville Dam and aid Central Valley farmers facing groundwater problems, among a list of other expenditures.

 The failure is notable: The last time voters rejected a water bond was 1990.
-Since then, seven water bond measures have passed — until now.
+Since then, nine water bond measures have passed.

 So why did this bond campaign go down in flames, when so many others in the drought-prone state have sailed through?